facebook pixel

 In Madame Butterfly, if we continue with the idea that Puccini has unwittingly written a metaphor for Expansionism and Imperialism, Pinkerton displays the most simple of expansions.
 He buys a fifteen year-old girl to be his “wife.”
 In today’s terminology, that would be sex trafficking.
 However, in Puccini’s day and the fact that Cio-Cio is Japanese, it is considered normal and beautiful that she remains loyal to him for years after he abandons her.
 He calls her his toy, his butterfly that he can pin to the walls in order to trap her.
 That is violence, not only against a human being, but, essentially, against the non-Western world.

-Kaneda frames her opinion piece against the shootings in Atlanta and I frame this essay against a world that is fighting for its right to be an equal society, a world that must fight against the rightwing extremism that tells the world that discrimination of any kind is tolerated, especially against the AAPI community who have been hiding in the shadows of Western Expansionism and Imperialism for far too long.
+Kaneda frames her opinion piece against the shootings in Atlanta and I frame this essay against a world that is fighting for its right to be an equal society, a world that must fight against the right wing extremism that tells the world that discrimination of any kind is tolerated, especially against the AAPI community who have been hiding in the shadows of Western Expansionism and Imperialism for far too long.

 Eugene Conley and Dorothy Kirsten, Madama Butterfly SF Opera Season 1950.
 Photo: Strohmeyer